I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 On September 26, 2021, during the city election, the public voted an overwhelming 56% in favour of expropriating vacant apartments and properties from major real estate corporations.
 Part of that referendum including limiting the amount of property a private corporation could own.

-But before we could see any progress on that front, the corporatists managed to declare that the election was beset by fraud and any chance we had of seeing that vote implemented as policy evaporated.
+But before we could see any progress on that front, the election was upended by claims of fraud and any chance we had of seeing that vote implemented as policy, evaporated.

 My credo had become “Don’t eat the children”

-On November 14th, 8 months after setting down, I had my first “event”.
+On November 14th, 8 months after setting down in the yard, I had my first “event”.
 I invited all my friends to my 60th Birthday.

 Music got played, jokes got told, food got eaten, and drinks got drunk.
 There were a lot of kids, so Grace had a ball showing off her rooftop room.